segunemma2003/nodo-api-backend-payment/PAYMENT_GATEWAY_INTEGRATION.md

 Use test customer IDs and amounts to test integration:

 **Test Customer**:
-- Customer ID: Use a test customer created by admin
+- Account Number: Use a test customer's 16-digit account number created by admin
 - Email: Must match customer record
 - Amount: Use small amounts for testing

 **Test Flow**:
 1. Create test customer in Nodopay admin panel
-2. Use test customer ID in your integration
+2. Use test customer's account_number in your integration
 3. Test credit check endpoint
 4. Test purchase endpoint with small amounts
 5. Verify webhook notifications